Na-Z/3DMVGOD/README.md

 ### Train mult-label classifier to extract CAM
 We use the ResNet-50 backbone as our 2D feature extractor.

-For training, run ```./CAM/train_cam.py --modelname ResNet50 --pretrained True --batch_size 64 --max_epoch 20
+For training, run ```./CAM/train_cam.py --modelname ResNet50 --pretrained True --input_size 224 --batch_size 64 --max_epoch 20
 --learning_rate 0.0001 --weight_decay 0.00001 --decay_step 5 --decay_ratio 0.7 ```.
 If 'pretrained' is True, the model will be first  pre-trained on ImageNet dataset, otherwise it will be trained from scratch.